 A high snow load means it can withstand a specific force and weight.
 It can withstand the same debris load over it.
 You would also want a solar panel with durability against environmental conditions.

 When buying solar panels, it’s also crucial to choose solar panels with a longer warranty period.
 You want to pick a solar panel that has a product warranty that covers a long time.

-Many solar panel manufacturers provide an average of 10 years warranty.
+Many panel manufacturers provide an average of 10 years warranty.
 A 12-year warranty is also becoming more common, with 20+ year warranties being outliers.